msoovali/itcollege-ssh-vpn/README.md

 Script to help setup connection through itcollege's internal network doris (works like vpn, but through ssh).

 ## Usage
-Use `sh setup.sh` to install sshuttle and add config file to ~/.ssh/ with Your uni-ID to be able to proxy from enos to doris.
+Use `sh setup.sh` for setup.
+Script installs sshuttle and sets up proxy from enos to doris through config file in ~/.ssh/.
+Script saves Your uni-ID to this config to simplify remote address.

 Start connection with `sshuttle -r doris 0.0.0.0/0`.
 End connection with ctrl + c.